YYCoder/automan/README.md

     * **args**: arguments for the function call, both **literal** and **CodeUnit** are available

-> Automan is still work in progress, it may have a lot of problems, so if you have any questions, don't hesitate to raise an issue or PR to help me out 😁.
+> Automan is still work in progress, it may have some problems, so if you have any questions, don't hesitate to raise an issue or PR to help me out 😁.

 ## Unit Testing